Sujevo/lib-neat/README.md

 ### Adding as a submodule

 To add this library as a submodule, execute the following commands inside of your project.
-This will add this library as a submodule and checkout the current 4.0.x version into a folder called "bourbon."
+This will add this library as a submodule and checkout the current 1.7.x version into a folder called "neat."

 	git submodule add -b v1_7 https://github.com/Sujevo/lib-neat neat git submodule update --remote